ZhijieZheng-UM/ZhijieZheng-UM.github.io/README.md

 >
 >4.
 Click `Commit changes` green button.

-Now your resume is upload to your new repository.
+Now your resume is uploaded to your new repository.

 ----